nivlevyy/UBE_final_project_ublock_enhanced/README.md

 ```

 ### Running the Extension (local):
-1. Load this extension unpacked:
+Load this extension unpacked:
-  - Firefox: about:debugging#/runtime/this-firefox → “Load Temporary Add-on…” → select *manifest.json* from the UBE_final_project_ublock_enhanced/extension
+1. open Firefox.
-  /uBlock-UBE.firefox.final.
+2. In Firefox: → about:debugging#/runtime/this-firefox → press on “Load Temporary Add-on…” → select *manifest.json* from the UBE_final_project_ublock_enhanced/extension/uBlock-UBE.firefox.final.
-2.click on the ublock  icon (in the top right screen you will have the extension icon)
+3. click on the ublock  icon (in the top right screen you will have the extension icon)
-3.click on the AI button in the bottom left of the pop up window (to activate the ML model to analyze any further pages while browsing)
+4. click on the AI button in the bottom left of the pop up window (to activate the ML model to analyze any further pages while browsing)
-4.Browse normally, the extension will flag phishing sites in RED and a safe ones in GREEN.
+5. Browse normally, the extension will flag phishing sites in RED and a safe ones in GREEN.

 ---
 Endpoints (quick test by hand)